COOL-cohort/COOL-site/docs/introduction.md

 7. **Artificial Intelligence Model.** Utilize COOL's cohort results and findings to facilitate building artificial intelligence models.

 ## When Should I Use COOL?
+In some real applications, you need to compare the behaviors between different groups of users (customers, patients, or physical systems) and study the time serires characteristics.
+Therefoer, you will use cohort query to explore the user behavioral patterns from two perspectives, i.e. aging and social changes.
+More specifically, COOL is the perfect system for you if you have any requirements as follows:
+1. **Time series data analytics.** For the time series data, cohort analysis will analyze its behavioral patterns and make predictions for future behavior.
+2. **Data is easy to group.** If the data is easy to group by the birth (age for patients, registration for accounts), or event(patients taking a medicine, or buyers purchasing one product), cohort query in COOL will perform much fast than other OLAP systems.
+3. **The application require real-time reponse.** COOL provide real-time reponse for the cohort query and conventional OLAP queries, thus suitable for the online system.
+4. **Deal with various data format.** COOL support various data format and will automatically convert the input data to native storage format.
+5. **System need to be scalable.**
+6. To be continued.